jberkel/sms-backup-plus/README.md

 will appear to perform a web-based authentication as fallback.

 After completing the authorization process the "Connect" checkbox should be checked, indicating success.
+You are now ready to perform the first backup.

 ### Initial backup